B1 Phrasal Verbs: Tu Clave para el Inglés Intermedio

 We put out the bonfire before leaving the camp.

-The firefighters quickly put the fire out.
+The firefighters quickly put out the fire.

-We managed to put the deal through.
+We managed to put through the deal.

 Could you put me through to the library manager, please?